AparokshaUI/adwaita-swift/Documentation/Reference/structs/List.md

 - Parameter modifiers: Modify views before being updated.
 - Returns: The view storage.

+### `updateList(box:content:modifiers:)`

+Update the list's content and selection.
+- Parameters:
+    - box: The list box.
+    - content: The content's view storage.
+    - modifiers: The view modifiers.

 ### `updateSelection(box:)`

 Update the list's selection.
 - Parameter box: The list box.

+### `getWidget(element:modifiers:)`

+Get the view storage of an element.
+- Parameters:
+    - element: The element.
+    - modifiers: The modifiers.
+- Returns: The view storage.

 ### `sidebarStyle()`